Quality Education and Care NT

 A notice period is not required, however in most cases the approved provider will be contacted up to 5 days before to confirm the visit date and request the service’s quality improvement plan (QIP).

-Partials will, in most instances, be conducted with a one-day visit to the service and will consist of observations, discussions and sighting of documentation.
+This partial reassessment will, in most instances, be conducted with a one-day visit to the service and will consist of observations, discussions and sighting of documentation.

 On 1 January 2012, regulation of long day care, family day care, 3 year old kindergarten, preschools and outside school hours care services under the Education and Care Services (National Uniform Legislation) Act 2011 and the Education and Care Services National Regulations commenced in the NT.